AzQHA Trail Challenge & Trail Ride Program

 Riders and horses are scored at each obstacle on a scale with 70 being the average.
 As in all Quarter Horse Judging 70 is considered the average and you will plus or minus from that figure.
 You know exactly what the faults will be and when you will be given a plus score.
 This can be found on the AQHA web site @ AQHA.com and go to the riding page-look under Trail Challenges.

-ALL BREED Riders do not have to be a member of AQHA but to get year end awards you MUST be a member of Arizona Quarter Horse Association (AzQHA).
+ALL BREED Riders MUST be a member of Arizona Quarter Horse Association (AzQHA) to get year end awards.

 ALL riders and handlers must wear long sleeved shirts, boots and hats or helmets.